Team-Superficial-Intelligence/DM-i-AI/movie-reviews/README.md

   <img src="../images/example.png" width=550>
 </p>

 The stars given are in the interval 0.5, 1, ..., 4.5, 5.
 You'll receive a list of reveiws, containing a review each.
 You should return the ratings as a list of floats corresponding to a rating for each review.
+There is set a timeout of 30 seconds for this usecase, so you have to return predictions for all 1000 reviews before 30 seconds.

 ## Evaluation